alterNERDtive/EDDiscovery-wiki/Using-the-ScreenShots-page.md

 * Crop Image (and the settings): Cut the image to these specification.

-# Using the Screenshot panel

-Screenshot previews are also available in the [screenshot panel](Using the Screenshot Panel).

 # Setting up For Elite Dangerous Screenshots

 Select Scan For BMPs.